ianozsvald/notes_to_self/README.md

 `pytest --pdb` drops into the debugger on a failure.

+`pytest -l -v` shows local variables on a test failure and adds verbosity to the output, use `-s` to get stdout (print statements).

 ### `coverage`

 `$ coverage run -m unittest test_all.py` (or e.g. `discover` to discover all test files) writes an sqlite3 `.coverage` datafile, `$ coverage report html` generates `./htmlcov/` and `firefox htmlcov/index.html` opens the html report. `coverage erase` to wipe db.
 Notes: https://coverage.readthedocs.io/en/coverage-5.1/